Application training for the GE Voluson E8

 Wide Angle on Endovaginal Probes

 Image Archive on a Hard Drive (via Raw-Data File, DICOM File both Single and Multiframe)

 Image Archive to CD-R(W), DVD +/-

 Export Images as BMP, TIFF, JPEG, AVI, MOV, DCM.
 MPEG4

-Coded Excitation (CE): This feature on the Voluson E8 improves image resolution and penetration in the far field.
-This allows use of a higher frequency on technically difficult patients.
+Coded Excitation (CE): This feature on the Voluson E8 improves image resolution and penetration in the far-field.
+This allows the use of a higher frequency on technically difficult patients.

 Wide Sector: Standard on the Voluson E8, this widens the sector probe’s imaging field of view.

 SRI II: A nonlinear diffusion filtering technique that improves image quality in real-time by reducing speckles.

 CrossXBeam CRI: This core technology on the GE Voluson E8 uses compound resolution imaging to improve border and image clarity.

 TUI: This is a new visualization mode for 3D and 4D data sets on the Voluson E8.
 The data is presented as slices through the data set that are parallel to each other.
 An overview image, which is orthogonal to the parallel slices, shows which parts of the volume are displayed in the parallel planes.
 This method of visualization is consistent with the way other medical systems such as CT or MRI, present the data to the user.
 The distance between the different planes can be adjusted to the requirements of the given data set.
 In addition, it is possible to set the number of planes.
 The planes and the overview image can also be printed to a DICOM printer, for easier comparison